Quantization and the Resolvent Algebra: Abstract

 \section{Abstract}

-We introduce a novel commutative C*-algebra $\Cr(X)$ of functions on a symplectic vector space $(X,\sigma)$ admitting a complex structure, along with a strict deformation quantization that maps a dense subalgebra of $\Cr(X)$ to the resolvent algebra introduced by Buchholz and Grundling \cite{BG2008}.
+We introduce a novel commutative C*-algebra $C_\mathcal{R}(X)$ of functions on a symplectic vector space $(X,\sigma)$ admitting a complex structure, along with a strict deformation quantization that maps a dense subalgebra of $C_\mathcal{R}(X)$ to the resolvent algebra introduced by Buchholz and Grundling \cite{BG2008}.
 The associated quantization map is a field-theoretical Weyl quantization compatible with the work of Binz, Honegger and Rieckers \cite{BHR}.
-We also define a Berezin-type quantization map on all of $\Cr(X)$, which continuously and bijectively maps it onto the resolvent algebra.
+We also define a Berezin-type quantization map on all of $C_\mathcal{R}(X)$, which continuously and injectively maps it onto a dense subset of the resolvent algebra.

-The commutative resolvent algebra $\Cr(X)$, generally defined on a real inner product space $X$, intimately depends on the finite dimensional subspaces of $X$.
+The commutative resolvent algebra $C_\mathcal{R}(X)$, generally defined on a real inner product space $X$, intimately depends on the finite dimensional subspaces of $X$.
 We thoroughly analyze the structure of this algebra in the finite dimensional case by giving a characterization of its elements and by computing its Gelfand spectrum.